bryanblaze/ATM-system/README.md

 # ATM-system

-This is my working ATM management system mini project in sem 5 COMP BE FOR subeject wdl and dbms made using html,css,javascript,php and mysqli(xampp)
+This is my working ATM management system mini project in sem 5 ,BE in COMP FOR subject wdl and dbms made using html,css,javascript,php and mysqli(xampp)